-“Over the hill and through the moor
+Over the hill and through the moor,

-the candle man comes walking
+the candle man comes walking,

-up to your door”
+up to your door.

-“He lights up a candle and walks to your bed
+He lights up a candle and walks to your bed,

-leaves the candle in the window
+leaves the candle in the window,

-and leaves with your head”
+and leaves with your head.

 That’s the nursery rhyme my grandma used to tell me when I was young.
 I remember that little rhyme terrifying me as a child, as I cowered under the covers in the bed at her small country cottage, too scared to sleep.
 She described him as a tall, pale man in a robe, who liked to kill little children.
 “And whenever he killed,” Grandma would say in hushed voice ‘he would leave a ghostly candle in their window” at that she would yell out and make me jump back in fright while she shrieked with laughter.
 “The candle man”, even the name gives me chills.
 It seemed like such a horrible, scary thing to say to a child, but then again, Grandma was a scary woman.
 She was small, with weathered skin and cruel, sunken eyes that always seemed to glare at me.
 After Grandpa died she hardly ever left her house, just sat in her rocking chair, telling stories of the candle man and taking delight in my fear, laughing madly when I jumped.
 I found her such a disgusting woman.

 Now I’m thirty, with a wife and a little girl.
 We have a comfortable suburban home, and I couldn’t be happier.
-There has been one thing that’s shaken me up recently, it was silly thing, but it still scared the hell out of me.
+There has been one thing that’s shaken me up recently, however.
+It was a silly thing, but it still scared the hell out of me.
 A nightmare.
 In the dream I was in my bedroom, comfy under the covers, when I heard a tune being played on the piano downstairs.
 I knew what was being played as soon as I heard it, “the candle man”.
 Goosebumps ran up my arms and neck, and ice filled my stomach.
-I sprinted down the narrow staircase into the living room, were I saw a tall, pale figure in a robe holding a candle, leaving through the open door.
+I sprinted down the narrow staircase into the living room, where I saw a tall, pale figure in a robe holding a candle, leaving through the open door.
 The candle man.
-He was a bout six foot four or five, with dead looking beady eyes and a wide, evil grin.
+He was about six foot four or five, with dead looking beady eyes and a wide, evil grin.
 I woke up suddenly in a cold sweat, turned on the light, and read until I was ready to sleep again.
 I put the dream down to too many drinks and the coming of Halloween, but it freaked me out anyway.